 On August 4, the leaking became steady, every 15 minutes I felt a trickle down my leg, but the doctors said that there wasn't anything that they could do.
-I continued to drink 4 litres of water a day to replenish the fluids and we hoped that the leak would seal itself.
+I continued to drink 4 litres of water a day to replenish the fluids and hope that the leak would seal itself.
 The ultrasounds showed that enough fluids remained and that Liam was still safe.
-My doctor told me that the paperwork was being finalized to have us transferred to a high risk hospital in town where they had an NICU and the proper equipment to care for little Liam.
+My doctor told me that the paperwork was being finalized to have us transferred to a high risk hospital downtown where they had an NICU and a high risk unit to properly care for Liam.
 We would be leaving in two days time.

-My heart is broken in a million pieces, there are no words for how I feel.
+My heart is broken in a million pieces, there are no words.
 I miss my son with all my heart.
 With every fibre of my being.
 I miss feeling him move inside of me, his movements filled me up with so much hope.
 I miss his kicks, his gentle nudges, us taking turns poking at each other, playing, bonding.
-We were together in that hospital bed for 27 days, Liam fighting on the inside developing himself and me fighting on the outside nourishing us and trying to keep him safe inside.
+We were together in that hospital bed for 27 days, Liam growing and developing and me fighting to hold onto him and keep him safe inside my womb.
 I have no idea what happened??
-We needed to hold on just a little while longer the doctors said, Liam would have a chance at surviving at 24 weeks and a very good chance at 25 weeks.
+We needed to hold on just a little while longer the doctors said, Liam would have a chance at surviving at 24 weeks and would have a good chance at 25 weeks.

 Rest in peace my son, Liam Lucarelli.
 August 6, 2011 - August 6, 2011.